CodingDuckmx/CodingDuckmx.github.io/index.md

 </p>

-I'm a Mathematician who decided to learn to code, applying my background in Statistics to become a Data Scientist.
+I'm a Mathematician who decided to learn coding, applying my background in Statistics to become a Data Scientist.
 I have experience in Start-ups and e-commerce, willing to crush it on the Data Science field.

 <br>